Avoid these brake job scams and rip-offs

 3) Charging extra for hardware and shims when selling you premium brake pads.

 Almost all name brand brake pad manufacturers include hardware and noise reduction shims for free with their premium brake pads.
-If you’re actually paying for premium brake pads, the shop better not be double-dipping and charging you extra for hardware and shims.
+If the shop tells you they’re installing premium brake pads, they’d better not be double-dipping and charging you extra for hardware and shims.

 4) Charging premium prices for sub-standard brake rotors and brake pads.

-Chain operated and independent shops can buy low quality no-name brake rotors and brake pads for a fraction of the price of premium brands.
-They don’t brake or wear as long as premium parts.
+Chain operated and independent shops often buy low quality no-name brake rotors and brake pads in bulk quantities from offshore suppliers for a fraction of the price of premium brands.
+Generally speaking, those economy parts don’t brake or wear as long as premium parts.
 If you’re a cheapskate and want to save money by asking for economy rotors, fine.
 But if you’re paying for premium rotors, you’d better be getting name brand products.
 For more information on brake rotor quality, read this post.

 5) Selling you new brake calipers when the problem is caused by corroded caliper pins

-This is a very common scam and it’s played out this way: The shop will tell you that your brake pads are wearing unevenly because the brake caliper is seized.
-That’s a very common problem.
-But many times you don’t have to replace the brake caliper to solve it.
+This is a very common scam and it plays out this way: The shop tells you your brake pads are wearing unevenly because the brake caliper is seized.
+That’s a very common brake problem.
+But in most cases the shop can fix the problem without replacing the entire caliper.
 All you need is a set of new brake caliper slide pins for about $12 instead of two rebuild brake calipers for $200.
-If you have the style shown in this photo where the caliper pins slide into the caliper bracket and the pins are rusted in the bracket, you can replace just the bracket for about $25-each.

 ©, 2016 Rick Muscoplat